-Works for any lst and n, so no invariant necessary.
+Satisfies its purpose statement for any lst and n, so no invariant necessary.
 Function can't fulfill its purpose unless it knows where slst is in lst0 ame Code, different ose statement

-- ;; number-list-from :
+- ;; number-sublist :

 - ;; ListOfX Number -> NumberedListOfX

 - ;; GIVEN: a sublist slst of some list lst0

-'''

-;; RETURNS: a copy of slst numbered according to its
+- ;; RETURNS: a copy of slst numbered according to its

-'''

-'''

-;; position in lst0.
+- ;; position in lst0.

-'''

-;; STRATEGY: Use template for ListOfX on slst
+- ;; STRATEGY: Use template for ListOfX on slst